 Younger readers (ages 8-9) focus on the 'fairness' of Auggie's treatment and the physical details.
 Older readers (11-13) connect more with the shifting perspectives and the nuanced social pressures felt by characters like Via and Jack Will.

-Unlike many 'disability' books, this uses a multi-POV structure to show how one person's appearance affects the identity and choices of everyone around them, making it a study of social ecosystems rather than just one boy's struggle.
+Unlike many books that focus solely on a character with a disability, this uses a multi-POV structure to show how others react to and make choices based on Auggie's appearance, making it a study of social ecosystems rather than just one boy's struggle.

 August Pullman (Auggie) has undergone 27 surgeries to correct facial anomalies.
 After years of homeschooling, he enters Beecher Prep for 5th grade.
 The narrative shifts between Auggie, his sister Via, and his classmates, detailing the social friction, betrayals, and eventual triumphs of his first school year.